hfboyce/tableau_course/_sources/lessons/tableau2.md

 <p style="font-size:30px; color:#FF85FF">Objects</p>

 We are not restricted to only putting worksheets and graphs on our dashboard.
-We can also add images, webpages inbedded in the sheets as well as Text boxes, downloading and navigation button options.
+We can also add images, webpages embedded in the sheets as well as Text boxes, downloading and navigation button options.

 #### images

-We can place images in our dashboards just as easily as we cant sheets.
+We can place images in our dashboards just as easily as we can sheets.

 **Step by Step Instructions**